-Prerequisites: Completion of Math 43 with a grade of C, or equivalent; or appropriate score on Placement Test within the past calendar year.
+Prerequisites: Math 212 or equivalent with a grade of C or better; or qualifying score on the Math Placement Exam within the last calendar year.

 Warm-Up Exercises: Warm-up exercises will be given almost everyday.
 This will consist of 1-3 exercises that I will post on the board and have you work on either by yourself or in groups when you enter class.
-After the first few minutes I will walk around the class to observe how everyone is tackling the exercises and to provide help.
+After the first few minutes, I will walk around the class to observe how everyone is tackling the exercises and to provide help.
 These problems are intended to help warm-up your mind for the lecture that day.
 Please take them seriously.